-- 13.1 Purchaser does not have supervisory authority over Supplier's employees.
-Supplier must ensure that no persons employed by it in the performance of the service can be regarded as Purchaser's employees.
+13.1 Purchaser does not have supervisory authority over Supplier's employees.
+Supplier must ensure that no persons employed by it in the performance of the service are integrated into Purchaser's operation.
 The above requirement applies in particular if persons employed by Supplier perform the services in Purchaser's offices or on its property.

-- 13.2 Supplier bears sole responsibility for the contractual, statutory, official and professional obligations toward the persons employed by it for the performance of the service.
+13.2 Supplier bears sole responsibility for the contractual, statutory, official and professional obligations toward the persons employed by it for the performance of the service.
 Supplier must hold Purchaser completely harmless from claims that may be brought against Purchaser resulting from infringement of the above obligations.
 This hold harmless obligation applies in particular to obligations for wage and/or salary payments and/or all other payment obligations that result from employment or service relationships (such as for Social Security contributions).
-It also applies for any and all claims arising from the hiring-out of employees. - 13.3 Supplier must notify Purchaser as soon as it becomes apparent that pseudo self-employment of Supplier by Purchaser could be assumed or that the performance of the service by Suppliers might be qualified as subcontracted labor. - 13.4 Supplier must ensure compliance with the respective applicable statutory provisions concerning the minimum wage and the respective Collective Labour Agreements imposed within the applicable Joint Committees.
-In the event of a violation of the Minimum Wage provisions by Supplier or its subcontractors, Supplier must immediately so notify Purchaser in writing.
-Supplier shall hold Purchaser harmless from any claims in connection with the minimum wage. - 13.5 Supplier and its employees must comply with the safety regulations as they apply at Purchaser. - 13.6 Supplier must ensure that its employees and/or appointees are aware of the Welfare Act of 4 August 1996, its implementing decrees and the provisions of the General Regulations on Labour Protection which may be applicable. - 13.7 Purchaser must inform Supplier, its personnel and/or appointees about the occupational risks at the Purchaser, the protection and the means of prevention at the Purchaser, the organisation of first aid at the Purchaser, the fighting of fires and the possible evacuation of persons at the Purchaser's interior works as provided for in the Welfare Act and its implementing decrees.
+It also applies for any and all claims arising from the hiring-out of employees.

+13.3 Supplier must notify Purchaser as soon as it becomes apparent that pseudo self-employment of Supplier by Purchaser could be assumed or that the performance of the service by Suppliers might be qualified as subcontracted labor.

+13.4 Supplier must ensure compliance with the respective applicable statutory provisions concerning the minimum wage.
+The above requirement applies in particular to statutory documentation obligations.
+In the event of a violation of the Minimum Wage Act by Supplier or its subcontractors, Supplier must immediately so notify Purchaser in writing.
+Supplier shall hold Purchaser harmless from any claims in connection with the minimum wage.

+13.5 Supplier and its employees must comply with the safety regulations as they apply at Purchaser.